ngxs/store/.plans/cypress-to-playwright.md

 - [ ] **Step 2: Add a browser-install step immediately after `yarn install`**

-Append a step like:

 ```yaml
 - name: Install Playwright browsers
   shell: bash
   run: yarn playwright install --with-deps chromium
 ```

 **Why `--with-deps`:** On Linux runners, chromium needs system libraries that Playwright knows how to apt-install. `--with-deps` handles this in one step.
-(Mac/Windows runners do not require this flag but it is a no-op there.)
+On Mac/Windows runners it's a no-op.

 - [ ] **Step 3: Verify locally that the same install works on a fresh `node_modules`**